perucca/wego/DESIGN.md

 ## Work organization

 * **Michel Perucca**: the guy who loves Spring and Docker.
 Spent his evenings in the lovely company of Spring Security!
 * **Dorian Screm**: the front designer and boss of React.
-As become an expert in SportPlaceAssociation!
+Has become an expert in SportPlaceAssociation!
 * **Angélique Montuwy**: the girl who draws diagramms and loves the places management.
 The one who try to write jokes in this file on the behalf of her two colleagues!